-Because of the exhibition at the Gay Museum, last year we had three portrait busts by Siegfried Wagner in Berlin.
+Because of the exhibition at the Gay Museum, last year we had three portrait busts of Siegfried Wagner in Berlin.
 On this occasion, we got three-dimensional scans of these busts made in the TU’s 3D-Lab for possible future replicas.
-From the 3D-data of the bust of Josef Limburg I created a large autostereoscopic lenticular image… Read More »
+From the 3D data of the bust by Josef Limburg I created a large autostereoscopic lenticular… Read More »

 On the occasion of Wieland Wagner’s 100th birthday, our present exhibition in Bayreuth during the festival deals with Wieland Wagner’s reception of his father’s operas, Siegfried Wagner.
 Siegfried Wagner, who according to a saying by Martha Mödl, had the misfortune of being the son of Richard and father of Wieland Wagner, was the very first… Read More »

 Accompanying our exhibition in the Berlin Gay Museum, Siegfried Wagner.
 Bayreuths Erbe aus andersfarbiger Kiste (which means something like: Siegfried Wagner: Bayreuth’s ‘Fairy’ Crown Prince), a new publication of the same title, edited by Peter P. Pachl and me, was published: Siegfried Wagner: Bayreuths Erbe aus andersfarbiger Kiste.
 The book comes with 100 pictures and… Read More »

 This semester, my lecture (Tuesday, 11:30 am to 01:45 pm) at BTK, University of Applied Sciences, Art and Design, will deal with History and Theory of Three-dimensional and Immersive Imaging Techniques, as well – including several excursions to 3IT, HHI, Fraunhofer Institute etc. pp.